sam1cutler/trelloyes/README.md

 You can find [my GitHub page here](https://github.com/sam1cutler).

 ## Acknowledgements
-This project is the API Capstone project for the Thinkful software engineering bootcamp.
+This project is part of an assignment for the Thinkful software engineering bootcamp.